markablemarketing/markablemarketing.github.io/README.md

 # https://markablemarketing.github.io
-https://markablemarketing.github.io Markable Marketing is a UW Tacoma grad-led nonprofit agency providing smart, creative, and AI-powered marketing for small businesses.
+Markable Marketing is a University of Washington grad-led nonprofit agency providing smart, creative, and AI-powered marketing for small businesses.